Miami Book Fair International: History

 Miami Book Fair International, originally known as "Books by the Bay," was founded in 1984 by Miami Dade College President Eduardo J. Padrón, Books & Books owner Mitchell Kaplan, Craig Pollock of BookWorks, and other local bookstore owners in cooperation with the Miami-Dade Public Library System.
-The two primary organizers of the inaugural 1984 Book Fair from the Miami-Dade Public Library System were Head of Community Relations Margarita Cano and Wolfsonian campus librarian Juanita Johnson.
+The primary organizers of the inaugural 1984 Book Fair from the Miami-Dade Public Library System were Head of Community Relations Margarita Cano and Wolfsonian campus librarian Juanita Johnson.

-Community Partners and Sponsors
+Community partners and sponsors

-Florida Center for the Literary Arts (FCLA)

 The Florida Center for the Literary Arts (FCLA) is affiliated with the Miami Book Fair International.
 A permanent endowment for the FCLA was established with a grant from the John S. and James L. Knight Foundation.
 Full programming began in January 2002.

 As a department of Miami Dade College, FCLA generates programs to support authors and writing, journalism, play and screen writing, reading and literacy, as well as the Miami Book Fair International.
 Outreach consists of reading campaigns and book discussions, writing workshops, author presentations, panel discussions, and master classes.
 The Center collaborates with Florida-based cultural institutions and other partners to advance literary initiatives.